 Oobleck is a non-Newtonian fluid.
 What does that mean?
 That means it acts like a liquid when being poured, but acts like a solid when a force is acting on it.

 You can grab it and then it will ooze out of your hands.

-Oobleck gets its name from the Dr. Seuss book “Bartholomew and the Oobleck” where a green and gooey substance, Oobleck, fell from the sky and wreaked havoc in the kingdom.
+The name comes from the Dr. Seuss book “Bartholomew and the Oobleck” where a green and gooey substance, Oobleck, fell from the sky and wreaked havoc in the kingdom.

 - 1 cup water